DarthBenro008/app-brickie/README.md

 - Feel Free to Open a PR/Issue for any feature or bug
 - Make sure you follow the community guidelines !
 - Feel free to open an issue to ask a question/discuss anything about AppBrickie
+- Have a feature request?
+Open an Issue!

 ## License